 - You will need encouragement to keep going and keep trying and also someone to help you celebrate your successes.
 This can be a friend or family member or can be a coach or mentor.

 - You need to reward yourself for all your hard work.
 The ultimate reward will be that you will live a more confident life and that will open so many more doors for you, however, it is good to have short-term rewards for meeting interim milestones.

-If you would like to work on your confidence, then please feel free to join us when I next re-open The Confidence Café.
-You can join by clicking the link here Suzanne’s Confidence Cafe
+If you would like to work on your business confidence, then please feel free to join us by clicking the link here The Business Confidence Cafe